Magic: The Gathering World Championship: Performance by country

 With William "Huey" Jensen's win in 2017 the United States extended its lead over Japan for most Individual World Championships.
 The United States has also won the most team titles, and have had most competitors amongst the final eight individually.
-Germany, the Netherlands, Brazil and Israel are the only other countries with more than one champion.
+Germany, France, the Netherlands, Brazil and Israel are the only other countries with more than one champion.
 Canada, Italy and Austria are the most successful nations that have never won a title.